-Key takeaway: Income statements are reports used to show all revenue and expenses of a company.
+Income statements are reports used to show all revenue and expenses of a company.

 Income statements are regularly used by company managers for reporting purposes.
 And, depending on a company or business owner’s circumstances, they can also be used for other purposes such as valuing a business or vetting potential tax strategies.

 Some other cases when income statements are used include:

 While there are lots of cases where income statements can be extremely helpful, there are also cases where people think they’re used, but they aren’t really.